ska-telescope/src-site-directory/CONTRIBUTING.md

    ska-src-data-management-api$ make push
     ```

-7. Create a merge request against upstream main
+7. Create a merge request against upstream main.

 Note that the CI pipeline will fail if python packages with the same semantic version are committed to the GitLab
 Package Registry.